Unfortunately, landscape workers have lots of opportunities to hurt themselves on the job.

 - Rental companies supplying defective lawnmowers, power tools, and landscaping equipment

-- Drivers in car accidents crashing into the landscaper
+- Drivers in car accidents crash into the landscaper

 Are You Entitled to Receive Financial Compensation Following a Landscaping Accident?